TheTalentCat/website/_posts/2020/February/2020-02-22-Syllogisms are the basic martial arts for your mind.md

 Here's an example of a syllogism.

 **Bananas are healthy food.
 Many people love bananas.
-Therefore, many people love some healthy foods**
+Therefore, many people love some healthy food**

 >
 - PP = Bananas (MT) are healthy food.
 - ps = Many people love bananas(MT).
-- Conk = Therefore, many people love some healthy foods.
+- Conk = Therefore, many people love some healthy food.

 Pretty simple, right?
 When you look at a perfectly constructed syllogism, like this one, we can say that it is a valid syllogism.